HOME > Japan’s Local Treasures > Hashikuraji Temple

 The “hashi” of Shikoku Island’s Hashikuraji Temple’s name is curiously derived from the Japanese word for chopsticks.

-Hashikuraji Temple, founded on this notion of saving and granting happiness to all, holds two major ceremonies to celebrate this connection with Konpira.
-On the 12th day of April and November, it holds the Mahaparinirvana Tendai is held, a service involving the reading of 600 Mahaparinirvana Paramita sutras.
+The ancient temple, founded on this notion of saving and granting happiness to all, holds two major ceremonies to celebrate this connection with Konpira.
+On the 12th day of April and November, the Mahaparinirvana Tendai is held, a service involving the reading of 600 Mahaparinirvana Paramita sutras.
 On these days, it is believed the prayers of everyone are heard.

 Hashikuraji is a National Tangible Cultural Property and mountaintop temple that can be accessed via the Hashikurasan ropeway.
-It is also one of few religious sites at which Shinto and Buddhist traditions sit side by side.
+It is also one of few religious sites at which traditions from Shinto and Buddhism sit side by side.

 How to get there